marcinmatys/edu-quiz-3/README.md

 -   **Number of lines of code/documentation in the project:** 24,745
 -   **Percentage of generated (by AI) code/documentation:** I'd say around 98%
 -   **Development Approach and Notes** – The MVP concept for the project was initially written manually.
 This was followed by fully supervised planning of individual tasks and implementation in collaboration with Cursor.
 The project was created as part of completing the [10xDevs training program](https://www.10xdevs.pl/).
 Throughout its development, I relied heavily on the knowledge, work techniques, and prompts provided during the course.
 However, the project was built using my own technology stack, with the frontend technologies partially overlapping with those recommended in the training.
 -   **Code Quality Disclaimer** – While the code quality may not be optimal in all areas, the project was developed under tight time constraints for educational purposes and as part of the 10xDevs training completion.
-The main goal was to demonstrate how, with the right techniques and tools like Cursor, it’s possible to rapidly deliver a functional MVP version of an application.
+The main goal was to demonstrate how, with the right techniques and tools like Cursor, it's possible to rapidly deliver a functional MVP version of an application.

 ## License